 The primeval tradition of all mankind

-Temple ScrollMost of the 36 books comprising the Old Testament were written in the first millennium BC and were products of a literate civilisation.
+Temple ScrollMost of the 36 books making up the Old Testament were written in the first millennium BC and were products of a literate civilisation.
 Israel reached that stage as it adapted to the new institution of monarchy, principally under David (1007–967 BC).
 A standing army required officials responsible for the procurement of horses and chariots, the construction of city fortifications, the provision of food and accommodation, and the ability to account for such transactions.
 The centrally administered religious system required a large staff of priests, supported by nation-wide tithing.
-Often the importation of metals and timber was done at state level and therefore required authorisation and documentation.
-The king had his own treasury and a large household.
-Among his officials were a chief secretary and a chief recorder, responsible for the production and archiving of royal annals, tax records, official letters, royal and legal decisions.
-The perpetuation of the skills needed to sustain such machinery would also mostly have been centralised.
-There was no concept of universal state education, and the majority of people would not have been able to read or write.
-Children learned what they needed to know from their parents.
+The importation of metals and timber, where done at state level, required authorisation and documentation.
+The king had his own treasury and a large household, among whom were a chief secretary and a chief recorder, responsible for royal annals, tax records and official letters.

-Scholars call the script ‘proto-Sinaitic’ or ‘proto-Canaanite’, because the earliest examples come from Sinai, where Egypt controlled mines worked by slaves; the slaves came from Canaan.
-The 13th-Dynasty Brooklyn Papyrus, dating from just before Moses’s birth, lists 95 slaves in the area around Thebes.
-Almost half of them had Semitic names.
-Among these were Menahema, a feminine form of Menahem (2 Ki 15:14), Ashera, a feminine form of Asher (Gen 30:13) and Shiphrah, name of one of the Hebrew midwives (Ex 1:15).
-Some of the men had the title ‘over the house of’ such-and-such an Egyptian master, just as Potiphar put Joseph in charge of his house (Gen 39:4).
-The list accords with the Israelites’ testimony that they were then slaves in the country (Rohl 1995).
+West of Sinai, Egypt at this time appears to have had a large and possibly growing Canaanite population.
+By the late 16th century many were slaves.
+The 13th-Dynasty Brooklyn Papyrus, dating from just before Moses’s birth, lists 95 household servants in Thebes, Middle Egypt.
+Almost half have Hebrew names, among them Menahema, a feminine form of Menahem (2 Ki 15:14), Ashera, a feminine form of Asher (Gen 30:13) and Shiphrah, name of one of the Hebrew midwives (Ex 1:15).
+Some of the men had the title ‘over the house of’ such-and-such an Egyptian master, just as Potiphar had put Joseph in charge of his house (Gen 39:4).
+The list accords with the Pentateuchal record that the Israelites were then slaves in Egypt (Rohl 1995).

 The Table of Nations

 The Table of Nations, immediately after Genesis’s account of the Deluge, acts as a bridge between the antediluvian world and the age characterised by cities, empires and gods, what the New Testament calls the last age.
 That the section drew on written sources may be inferred from the way it describes the territory of the Canaanites.
 The eastern border is ‘as you go toward Sodom and Gomorrah and Admah and Zeboiim, as far as Lasha.’
 All but the last of these cities were destroyed in the time of Abraham, five centuries before Moses, yet are assumed to be places that a traveller would still encounter.
 Lasha is never mentioned again in the Bible and may also have been a ruin.
-The directions are obsolete, as though they were copied from an ancient document.
+The directions are obsolete, as if copied from an ancient document.

 The beginning of his kingship was Babel, Uruk and Akkad all of them, in the land of Shinar.
 From that land he went into Assyria and built Nineveh, Rehoboth-Ir, Kalhu, and the canals between Nineveh and Kalhu, that is, the great city.